-To address chronic absenteeism, the Community Connection Team, led by Rarzail Jones and Kristina Rogers, worked with families one-on-one to understand the barriers to every day attendance.
-We would call families, set up a meeting either at a local café, their house, or the school, and we would listen.
+To address chronic absenteeism, the Community Connection Team, led by Rarzail Jones and Kristina Rogers, work with families one-on-one to understand the barriers to every day attendance.
+They would call families, set up a meeting either at a local café, the families’ house, or the school, and listen.
 Families shared their struggles that interfered with daily attendance, things like: transportation, unreliable family members, fluctuating work hours, health issues, and homelessness.
 Some parents spoke about their own frustrations with the school and how that would influence their child missing days.
 With so many potential barriers, the team would come to meetings with a wealth of resources to share and create goals with the family.

 Ask a parent, “What is your favorite TV show?”
 When they answer, ask them how it makes them feel to miss an episode.
 Do they continue to the next one without having watched the one prior?
 Why?
 How does it make them feel to skip an episode?
 Compare this to their child’s learning.
 When children miss a school day, they fall behind.
 They have trouble communicating this to teachers and parents, but they feel similarly to when you might miss an episode of your favorite show.

 Though the two most commonly documented barriers are health and transportation, the reality is much more complex.
 For instance, a mom may initially attribute her child’s missed days due to transportation.
 However, after meeting with her a few times, the team may learn that the family moved South because of a domestic violence issue.
 The event left the mother feeling scared, depressed, and isolated.
 This made it even more difficult to bring her child to school.